Pour enough warm water over the mushrooms in a medium bowl to cover them completely. Soak until softened, about 20 minutes. Drain

 To prepare the seasonings: Stir the soy sauce, oyster-flavored sauce, dark soy sauce, sesame oil

-and sugar together in a small bowl until the sugar is dissolved.
+and sugar together in a small bowl until the sugar

 To make the filling: Heat a wok over high heat until hot.
 Add the oil and swirl to coat the sides.
-Add the ground pork and ham
+Add the ground pork